bniladridas/path/.github/SECURITY.md

-# Security Policy

-## 🔒 Security Overview

-This repository implements advanced security measures to protect user data and prevent vulnerabilities.
-We use CodeQL for continuous security analysis and follow industry best practices.

-## 🚨 Reporting Security Vulnerabilities

-If you discover a security vulnerability, please report it responsibly:

-### 📧 Contact Information
-- **Response Time**: We aim to respond within 48 hours
-- **Updates**: We'll provide regular updates on the status of reported issues

-### 📝 What to Include
-When reporting a vulnerability, please include:
-- A clear description of the vulnerability
-- Steps to reproduce the issue
-- Potential impact and severity
-- Any suggested fixes or mitigations

-## 🛡️ Security Measures

-### CodeQL Advanced Security Scanning
-- **Languages**: Python, JavaScript
-- **Frequency**: On every push and pull request
-- **Coverage**: Security vulnerabilities, code quality issues
-- **Custom Queries**: Flask-specific and DOM-based security checks

-### Branch Protection Rules
-- **Required Reviews**: At least 1 approving review
-- **Status Checks**: Must pass before merging
-- **Linear History**: No merge commits allowed
-- **Admin Enforcement**: Rules apply to all users

-### Dependency Management
-- **Dependabot**: Automated dependency updates
-- **Security Updates**: Automatic security patches
-- **Vulnerability Scanning**: Regular security audits

-## 🔍 Security Analysis

-### Automated Scanning
-- **CodeQL**: Semantic code analysis for vulnerabilities
-- **Dependabot**: Dependency vulnerability alerts
-- **GitHub Security**: Built-in security features

-### Manual Reviews
-- **Pull Request Reviews**: Required for all changes
-- **Security Audits**: Regular manual security reviews
-- **Code Standards**: Following OWASP guidelines

-## 📊 Vulnerability Classification

-We classify vulnerabilities using the following severity levels:

-- **Critical**: Immediate threat to user data or system integrity
-- **High**: Significant security risk with potential for exploitation
-- **Medium**: Moderate security risk requiring attention
-- **Low**: Minor security issues with limited impact
-- **Info**: Informational findings for awareness

-## 🏆 Security Hall of Fame

-We appreciate security researchers who help improve our security.
-With permission, we'll acknowledge your contribution in our security hall of fame.

-## 📜 Security Best Practices

-### For Contributors
-1. **Code Reviews**: All changes require review
-2. **Security Testing**: Test for common vulnerabilities
-3. **Dependency Updates**: Keep dependencies current
-4. **Input Validation**: Validate all user inputs
-5. **Secure Coding**: Follow secure coding practices

-### For Users
-1. **Regular Updates**: Keep the application updated
-2. **Secure Environment**: Run in secure environments
-3. **Access Control**: Use appropriate access controls
-4. **Monitoring**: Monitor for suspicious activity

-## 🔄 Security Updates

-We regularly update our security measures and will communicate significant changes through:
-- GitHub Security Advisories
-- Release notes
-- Security announcements

-## 📞 Contact

-For security-related questions or concerns:
-- **Security Issues**: Use the reporting process above
-- **General Questions**: Create an issue in the repository
-- **Updates**: Watch this repository for security updates
+# security policy

+## a foundation of trust

+path exists to help people find their way home through media exploration. security is the foundation that makes this journey possible - protecting the sacred space where curiosity meets discovery.

+## four pillars of secure discovery

+- **authentic protection**: no manipulation, just honest security that honors your trust
+- **human dignity**: recognizing that security is about protecting human flourishing
+- **radical transparency**: complete visibility into our security measures and processes
+- **coming home**: helping you feel safe in your digital journey

+## reporting vulnerabilities with care

+if you discover something that threatens the safety of our shared journey, please reach out with the same care you'd show a fellow traveler:

+### what to share
+when you find a vulnerability, help us understand:
+- the path you took to discover it
+- how it might affect someone's journey home
+- what impact it could have on the human experience
+- gentle suggestions for how we might strengthen our foundation

+### our commitment to you
+- **response time**: we'll acknowledge your message within 48 hours
+- **regular updates**: you'll know the status of your report every step of the way
+- **respectful dialogue**: we'll treat your findings with the dignity they deserve

+## security measures that serve human flourishing

+### codeql security scanning
+- **languages**: python and javascript - the languages of our digital home
+- **frequency**: every push and pull request, like a watchful guardian
+- **coverage**: security vulnerabilities and code quality that affect real people
+- **custom queries**: flask-specific and dom-based checks tailored to our architecture

+### branch protection rules
+- **required reviews**: at least one approving review before merging
+- **status checks**: must pass all tests before joining the main path
+- **linear history**: clean, understandable journey through our codebase
+- **admin enforcement**: rules apply to everyone, creating equal safety

+### dependency management
+- **dependabot**: automated updates that keep our foundation strong
+- **security updates**: automatic patches for known vulnerabilities
+- **vulnerability scanning**: regular audits to ensure ongoing safety

+## vulnerability classification with humanity

+we understand vulnerabilities through their impact on human experience:

+- **critical**: immediate threat to user data or the integrity of someone's journey
+- **high**: significant risk that could disrupt the path to discovery
+- **medium**: moderate concerns that need attention and care
+- **low**: minor issues that we address with ongoing maintenance
+- **info**: awareness items that help us improve our security posture

+## security hall of honor

+we deeply appreciate security researchers who help strengthen our foundation. with your permission, we'll acknowledge your contribution in our security hall of honor - a place where helpfulness meets recognition.

+## security best practices for our community

+### for contributors to our journey
+1. **code reviews**: every change receives careful, human review
+2. **security testing**: we test for common vulnerabilities before they affect users
+3. **dependency updates**: keeping our foundation current and strong
+4. **input validation**: ensuring all inputs are treated with care
+5. **secure coding**: following practices that protect human dignity

+### for users on their path
+1. **regular updates**: keeping your version current for maximum safety
+2. **secure environment**: running path in environments you trust
+3. **access control**: using appropriate controls for your needs
+4. **monitoring**: staying aware of your digital surroundings

+## security updates and communication

+we regularly strengthen our security measures and communicate changes through:
+- github security advisories when critical issues arise
+- release notes that explain security improvements
+- transparent announcements about our security posture

+## connecting on security matters

+for security-related questions or concerns:
+- **security issues**: use the reporting process above with care
+- **general questions**: create an issue in our repository
+- **updates**: watch this repository for security announcements

 ---

-*This security policy is reviewed and updated regularly to ensure it reflects current best practices and our security posture.*
+*security at path is about protecting the human journey. every line of our security policy reflects our commitment to honest protection that serves human flourishing rather than corporate metrics.*